open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 ## Libraries for Parallel Processing

-In `support/sum-array/d/sum_array_threads.d` we spawned threads "manually" by using the `spawn` function.
+In `support/sum-array/c/sum_array_threads.c` we spawned threads "manually" by using the `pthread_create()` function.
-This is **not** a syscall, but a wrapper over the most common thread-management API in POSIX-based operating systems (such as Linux, FreeBSD, macOS): POSIX Threads or `pthreads`.
+This is **not** a syscall, but a wrapper over the common syscall used by both `fork()` (which is also not a syscall) and `pthread_create()`.
-By inspecting the [implementation of `spawn`](https://github.com/dlang/phobos/blob/352258539ca54e640e862f79b2b8ec18aafa7d94/std/concurrency.d#L618-L622), we see that it creates a `Thread` object, on which it calls the `start()` method.
-In turn, [`start()` uses `pthread_create()`](https://github.com/dlang/dmd/blob/cc117cd45c7d72ce5a87b775e65a9d13fa4d4424/druntime/src/core/thread/osthread.d#L454-L486) on POSIX systems.

 Still, `pthread_create()` is not yet a syscall.
 In order to see what syscall `pthread_create()` uses, check out [this section at the end of the lab](#threads-and-processes-clone).

 Most programming languages provide a more advanced API for handling parallel computation.

-D makes no exception.
+### `std.parallelism` in D

-Its standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
+D language's standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
-One such function is `reduce` which splits an array between a given number of threads and applies a given operation to these chunks.
+One such function is `reduce()` which splits an array between a given number of threads and applies a given operation to these chunks.
 In our case, the operation simply adds the elements to an accumulator: `a + b`.
 Follow and run the code in `support/sum-array/d/sum_array_threads_reduce.d`.

 The number of threads is used within a [`TaskPool`](https://dlang.org/phobos/std_parallelism.html#.TaskPool).
 This structure is a thread manager (not scheduler).
-It silently creates the number of threads we request and then `reduce` spreads its workload between these threads.
+It silently creates the number of threads we request and then `reduce()` spreads its workload between these threads.

+### OpenMP for C

+Unlike D, C does not support parallel computation by design.
+It needs a library to do advanced things, like `reduce()` from D.
+We have chosen to use the OpenMP library for this.
+Follow the code in `support/sum-array/c/sum_array_threads_openmp.c`.

+The `#pragma` used in the code instructs the compiler to enable the `omp` module, and to parallelise the code.
+In this case, we instruct the compiler to perform a reduce of the array, using the `+` operator, and to store the results in the `result` variable.
+This reduction uses threads to calculate the sum, similar to `summ_array_threads.c`, but in a much more optimised form.

-Now run the `sum_array_threads_reduce` binary using 1, 2, 4, and 8 threads as before.
+Now compile and run the `sum_array_threads_openmp` binary using 1, 2, 4, and 8 threads as before.
-You'll see lower running times than `sum_array_threads` due to the highly-optimised code of the `reduce` function.
+You'll see lower running times than `sum_array_threads` due to the highly-optimised code emmited by the compiler.
 For this reason and because library functions are usually much better tested than your own code, it is always preferred to use a library function for a given task.

 ## Shared Memory